 Nonparent caregivers – especially those over 50 – face unique challenges when raising children and youth.
-In 2016 alone, grandparents provide stable homes for nearly 40,000 children who had experienced abuse, neglect, abandonment, or trauma.
+In 2016 alone, grandparents in Colorado provided stable homes for nearly 40,000 children who had experienced abuse, neglect, abandonment, or trauma.
 Countless other children were in the care great grandparents, aunts and uncles, other relatives and friends.
 Nonparent caregivers need specialized support to navigate complex and interrelated problems when they assume responsibility for children.

 Through accessible legal services and community-based supports, Co50 Clinics will enable older adults and other nonparents to adapt to and sustain caregiving for non-biological children.
 Every month, caregivers can come together to learn about issues specifically affecting kinship families and find resources within their community.

 Follow us on Facebook (@Co50Clinics) for updates and resources!

 Currently, in person clinics have been suspended due to COVID-19.
 Clinics will be resumed in person in Pueblo County and Huerfano County when clinics can be safely held in the community.
 In person clinics will be hosted in partnership with community stakeholders and provide dinner/childcare to families that register in advance.

 Co50 Clinics are now virtual to ensure that legal information and resources remain available to families.
 Clinics will be held on Zoom and require registration for live/On Demand attendance.

 Registration is open for our September 24th clinic on parenting time.
 REGISTER NOW >

 Look for our upcoming clinic links on this page or Facebook (@Co50Clinics).

 You can always email us at email@example.com for registration information and learn about upcoming events.